B.S. in Business Administration Degree Requirements

 Note: This transfer policy is also applicable to readmit students.

 Each student is assigned a Department of Business academic adviser who will be available to answer questions, provide guidance in course selection, assist in setting goals, and help students make knowledgeable career decisions.
 Students meet with faculty academic advisers to plan academic scheduling, and advisers sign all registration and change of schedule forms.
 Students are encouraged to meet with advisers periodically to discuss academic progress, career placement, and special needs.

 In order to register for most* of the upper level courses required for the business administration degree, students must be admitted to the Department of Business or take courses that are open by prior arrangement with other Concord academic programs.
 Requirements for admission to this status are:

 1) The completion of 60 credit hours with a Grade Point Average of 2.30 or higher;

 Students who intend to choose a degree in Business must take MATH 103 (or MATH 103C ) prior to the following courses:

 In addition to the business core, 9-12 hours of designated courses arranged by the student and the academic adviser in a comprehensive program of study are required of all students in each area of emphasis.

-Course sequence forms should be obtained from one of three sources: (1) the student’s adviser, (2) the Division Office, Nick J. Rahall Technology Building 203, or (3) the Division of Business website: (www.concord.edu/academics/business).
+Course sequence forms should be obtained from one of three sources: (1) the student’s adviser, (2) the Department of Business Office, Nick J. Rahall Technology Building 203, or (3) the Department of Business website: (www.concord.edu/business).